Best Bedroom Locks to Help Maintain Your Privacy

 Different Types of Bedroom Locks

-There are a few different types of bedroom locks available.
-Some of these are suitable for simply closing from the inside and others are suitable for both locking the door from the inside or outside.
+There are a few different types and styles of bedroom locks available.
+They do however break down into two simple categories.
+Some locks are designed to be able to use from the inside only, (internal bedroom locks) and the other type of lock is suitable for both locking the door from the inside or outside.

 - Internal locks only - these are locks like snibs or chains that are fitted on the inside of the door, and can only be used to lock the door from the inside